ydb-platform/ydb/ydb/docs/en/core/dev/query-plans-optimization.md

 Please note that in this example, [synchronous secondary index](../concepts/_includes/secondary_indexes.md#sync) is used.
 Building an index in {{ ydb-short-name }} is an asynchronous operation, so even if the index creation query is successful, it is advisable to wait for some time, because index may not be ready for use immediately.
 You can manage asynchronous operations through the [CLI](../reference/ydb-cli/commands/_includes/secondary_index.md#add).

-Let's build the query plan using secondary index `title_index`.
-It is important that secondary index should be explicitly specified in query using `VIEW` construct.
+Let's build the query plan using the secondary index `title_index`.
+It is important that secondary indexes should be explicitly specified in queries using `VIEW` construct.

 {% list tabs %}